andrew/ultimate-awesome/README.md

 - [awesome-Occupancy-research](https://github.com/keithAND2020/awesome-Occupancy-research) - Papers on occupation, including monocular and multi-view in autonomous driving scenarios.
 - [awesome-muds](https://github.com/maldorne/awesome-muds) - A curated list of MUD development resources, tools, and apps.
 - [awesome-javascript-testing](https://github.com/MarcL/awesome-javascript-testing) - 🔧 Awesome JavaScript testing resources.
-- [my-development-awesome-list](https://github.com/mcicolella/my-development-awesome-list) - My development awesome list! .
 - [mojo-is-awesome](https://github.com/mfranzon/mojo-is-awesome) - Curated list of Mojo resources, benchmarks and examples 🔥.
 - [Linux-Mint-Guide](https://github.com/mikeroyal/Linux-Mint-Guide) - Linux Mint Guide.
 - [Retro-Gaming-Guide](https://github.com/mikeroyal/Retro-Gaming-Guide) - Retro Gaming Guide.
+- [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features DSA problems & solutions in Python adapted from structy.net course.
 I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
 Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [awesome_vision_transformer](https://github.com/murufeng/awesome_vision_transformer) - Implementation of vision transformer. ⭐⭐⭐.
 - [awesome-pmm](https://github.com/percona/awesome-pmm) - A curated list of awesome Percona Monitoring and Management (PMM) free and opensource software, libraries and resources.